 The second technique is with the indwelling Foley catheter.
 This type of catheter is inserted through the urethra and fixed within the bladder with the balloon positioned on the top of the catheter.
 It should be connected to a urine bag for continuous urine collection.
 This catheter can remain in place for days or weeks.
 However, permanent catheters are associated with a higher risk of urinary tract infection and should be used only when no other bladder management method is available.

 In the third catheterization method, the suprapubic method, the catheter is inserted through the abdominal wall instead of the urethra.
 This method is performed when the urethra is pathologically narrowed, blocked, or after surgical interventions, in particular within a posttraumatic context.

-B. Braun solutions for all three methods
+B. Braun solutions for all three methods of bladder emptying

 For the intermittent method, we offer our Actreen® catheter product line.
 We also offer the set version (preconnected catheter and urine bag) specifically for patients that want to stay active and transport the set conveniently in their daily life.
 A no-touch- system enables safe insertion of the catheter without the user having to touch the catheter itself.
 The intermittent technique shows great advantages in terms of reduction of urinary tract infections compared to a permanent catheter.
 It improves the life of patients suffering from body shame.
 Those patients, who can practice self-catheterization with the help of solutions such as Actreen®, will no longer have to cope with embarrassment and thus can enjoy an active social life.

 The first B. Braun Cystofix® range was launched more than 40 years ago.
 When suprapubic catheters are used, it is particularly important to insert them as carefully as possible through the abdominal wall.
 Our last innovation, the Cystofix® SG system enables this, with cannulae that have a diameter of only 1.3 millimeters.